elsayedelmandoh/code-evaluator/README.md

 - [Author](#author)

 ## Project Objectives
-We are building a code evaluator that can take input from the user as follows:
+This project is a code evaluator that can take input from the user as follows:

 - Task description.
 - Code (solution).